 - Analyze all costs and calculate indirect cost rates at the end of the accounting period (e.g. a month or a quarter), then allocate indirect costs accordingly.

 Using Cost Rate Calculators

-Indirect cost rate calculations rely on what’s known as a cost pool.
-This is a value representing total costs (in this case, total indirect costs) that are broken out and allocated based on percentages calculated in various ways, usually by dividing the cost pool by a cost object (i.e., a variable such as usage, generated revenue, physical dimensions, project category, department, etc.), also called a cost objective.
+Indirect cost rate calculations rely on cost pools, a value representing total indirect costs broken out and allocated based on percentages calculated in various ways.
+This is done by dividing the cost pool by a cost object (i.e., a variable such as usage, physical dimensions, project category, department, etc.).

 For example, if you’re using the proportionate allocation method, you could allocate your overhead costs by dividing your total overhead costs by the direct costs incurred by each specific department.
 The resulting indirect rate is called an overhead rate.

 Let’s say your company’s total indirect costs are $6,000.
 3D Printing (Production) has direct costs of $6,000, while engineering has $4,000 and design has $2,000, meaning your total direct costs are $12,000.
 Divide indirect costs to get an overhead rate of 50%:

 6,000 ÷ 12,000 = .5

 Now, calculate each department’s share of the total indirect costs by multiplying each department’s total direct costs by the overhead rate.

 - 3D Printing: $6,000 x .5 = $3,000